Lines/Rays or Other Chart Drawings Move After Drawing Them

 The above also applies to when a Chart Drawing which is copied to another chart since in most cases the other chart will have a different timeframe per bar and therefore a different number of bars.
 This is especially true with variable timeframe bars because with a sloping line, the level where it will intersect at a particular point in time, is going to be different compared to fixed time bars.
 This is all basic geometry.

 Values in a chart and Chart Drawings drawn in a chart use floating-point values.
 Computer monitors or other display type devices use an integer coordinate system.
 Each pixel that you see on a monitor is equivalent to a particular integer coordinate.
 When mapping between floating-point coordinates and integer coordinates, there is some imprecision and some misalignment that does occur.
+The effect of this will be reduced by using a 4K (high-resolution) monitor.

 This is a reason why you may see a Ray and other extending drawings move at the end of those lines, as you adjust the scaling of a chart, like when expanding and compressing the vertical scale or changing the bar spacing in the chart.